val-gfr/redpesk-sdk-tools/ci/README.md

 vagrant up
 ```

-This will create a virtual machine, configure it with the `install.sh` script and run the
+This will create a virtual machine, configure it with the `install-redpesk-localbuilder.sh` script and run the
 associated tests.

 ### Init your Vagrant virtual machine

 ```bash
 cd ${OS_FAMILY}/${OS}